-Porter, Lyn GradDipSocSc (Community Services) General Member.
-Currently appointed as an Official Community Visitor in the Disability and Out of Home Care Sectors.
+Porter, Lyn GradDipSocSc (Community Services)

+General Member.
+Currently appointed as an Official Community Visitor.
+Many years of experience working in the areas of domestic violence, child protection investigation and monitoring the conduct of service provision in the Disability and Out of Home Care Sectors.